-When paper instruments are lodged with LINZ by post, the person registering the transaction with delegated authority from the RGL must ensure:
+When paper instruments are lodged with LINZ by post, the person registering the transaction with delegated authority from the Registrar must ensure:

-a) the signing, certifying and witnessing requirements set out in sections 1.3 to 1.7 above are complied with; and if a paper instrument is signed by a Public Corporate, 1.1 applies, but 1.2 and 1.3 do not.
-If the paper instrument is not witnessed by a Practitioner, LINZ staff must independently contact the Public Corporate to verify the document's authenticity; and and in relation to paper instruments described in Schedule 316:
+a) the signing, certifying and witnessing requirements set out in sections 1.3 to 1.7 above are complied with, and if a paper instrument is signed by a Public Corporate, 1.1 applies, but 1.2 and 1.3 do not.
+If the paper instrument is not witnessed by a Practitioner, LINZ staff must independently contact the Public Corporate to verify the document's authenticity, and and in relation to paper instruments described in Schedule 314:

-- b) the execution of the instrument is verified by a statutory declaration given by the witness (and/or by the signatory17), where required in accordance with sections to 1.3 above; - c) If a transaction is high risk18: - (i) independently contact the witness (and/or, where necessary, the signatory) to confirm the validity of the statutory declaration; and - (ii) carry out the additional steps set out in sections 4.2.2 and 4.3 of the Edealing Guideline; and - (iii) ensure there is a record kept of all information and inquiries made towards verifying the identity of signatories including the lodger's details whether or not the instrument is witnessed, certified or lodged by a practitioner.
+- b) the execution of the instrument is verified by a statutory declaration given by the witness (and/or by the signatory15), where required in accordance with sections to 1.3 above, - c) if a transaction is a high risk transaction: - (i) independently contact the witness (and/or, where necessary, the signatory) to confirm the validity of the statutory declaration, and - (ii) carry out the additional steps set out in clauses 17.1 and 17.2 of the E-Dealing Guideline, and - (iii) ensure there is a record kept of all information and inquiries made towards confirming the identity of signatories including the lodger's details, whether or not the instrument is witnessed, certified or lodged by a practitioner.

-3.2 Actions by LINZ staff when paper instruments not in order for registration
+3.2 Actions by LINZ staff when paper instruments are not in order for registration